dkylewillis/vector/README.md

 ### Web Interface

-The web interface provides an intuitive way to interact with RegScout:
+The web interface provides an intuitive way to interact with Vector:

 - **Ask AI**: Get intelligent answers with customizable response lengths
 - **Search Documents**: Perform semantic search with result ranking